double16/shadycompass/README.md

 ### ratelimit

-TODO: not yet implemented

 The rate limit is expressed in requests per second.
-Command that use other units will convert to be equivalent to requests per second.
+Tools that use other units will convert to be equivalent to requests per second.

+Local setting of ratelimit will apply it to all targets.
+Global setting will only apply when that target is considered a production target.
+See `production` below.

 ```
 shadycompass> set ratelimit 5